FREEZURN/Note_Aggregate/content/jp/leftovers.md

 - Predicative Form: used at the end of the sentence
 - Attributive Form: modifies a noun
+- Continuative Form: actions that are being carried out

 [TODO: what is a grammatical role]: #
 Speech registers